-May present incidentally in asymptomatic patients, or more commonly in women of reproductive age who complain of chronic pelvic pain and/or subfertility.
+May present incidentally in asymptomatic women, or more commonly in women of reproductive age who complain of chronic pelvic pain and/or subfertility.

 Clinical suspicion is generally sufficient to initiate therapy, but the diagnosis can only be confirmed by direct visualization and focused biopsies during laparoscopy.